-If any Bank Guarantee provided by you under this clause 2.23 or any Other Bank Guarantee provided by you contains an expiry date, then you must provide us with a replacement Bank Guarantee or replacement Other Bank Guarantee, as applicable, by no later than the date that is one month prior to the relevant expiry date, in which event we will promptly return the existing Bank Guarantee or Other Bank Guarantee, applicable to you.
+If any Security provided by you under this clause 3 or any Other Security provided by you contains an expiry date, then you must provide us with a replacement Security or replacement Other Security, as applicable, by no later than the date that is one month prior to the relevant expiry date, in which event we will promptly return the existing Security or Other Security, applicable to you.

-3.113Despite anything in this clause 2.2, we may, at our discretion, allow you to use our facilities and services in circumstances where you have failed to provide us with a Bank Guarantee, including on the basis that you pay your charges either before your aircraft leaves the Airport or weekly, fortnightly, or monthly in advance.
+We will review if the existing Security arrangements are appropriate at least on an annual basis and/or when you increase your movements at the Airport.
+If there is a material increase in your passenger volumes at Sydney Airport or a change in your credit worthiness, we may, by written notice to you, require you to provide additional Security for an additional amount.

+If we require you to provide additional Security in accordance with clause 3.11, then it will be a condition of use that you do so within 30 days after the date we notify you to do so.

-We will return your Bank Guarantee(s) to you within a reasonable period if you cease to use our facilities and services for a continuous period of 6 months and if you do not owe us any money.
+We will return your Security to you within a reasonable period if you cease to use our facilities and services for a continuous period of 6 months and if you do not owe us any money.

+A failure to provide Security or any additional Security by you within the period specified in this clause 3 is a material breach of these conditions.

-4(a)You must provide us with the details of any changes to the information you have provided in the Customer Credit Application Form within 30 days of such change.
+You must provide us with the details of any changes to the information you have provided in the Customer Credit Application Form within 30 days of such change.

+Despite anything in this clause 3, we may, at our discretion, allow you to use our facilities and services in circumstances where you have failed to provide us with a Security, including on the basis that you pay your charges either before your aircraft leaves the Airport or weekly, fortnightly, or monthly in advance.

+PPS Act

+You:

+charge your interest in all PPS Items situated on the Airport from time to time in favour of us, as security for the performance of your and your Affiliates' obligations under these conditions, including your obligations to pay the charges;

+acknowledge and agree that the charge granted by you under clause 4(a) constitutes the grant of a security interest which we are entitled to register under the PPS Act; and

+must do all things required by us from time to time (including signing any documents required by us) to enable us to register our security interests, and to otherwise perfect our security interests under the PPS Act.

 Provision of information in relation to charges

-Provision of information in relation to charges

-This clause 311 applies where we require information from you for the purpose of calculating charges payable by you for your use of our facilities and services at the Airport.
+This clause 11 applies where we require information from you for the purpose of calculating charges payable by you for your use of our facilities and services at the Airport, and to improve our facilities and services.

 If you use facilities and services that are subject to charges based on passenger numbers under Schedule 5 of these conditions, you must use your best endeavours to provide to us at the end of each day, or within some other time period (as may be agreed between us), on which you use those facilities and services, and in the format directed by us, the following:

-the number of Embarking Passengers on your aircraft operating at the Airport on that day;
+the number of Embarking Passengers on your aircraft operating at the Airport on that day, with Domestic-On-Carriage Passengers, Transit Passengers, Transfer Passengers, Domestic to International Transfer Passengers, Infants and Positioning Crew shown separately;